 There is a difference between a successful gambler and a professional gambler.
 Professionals mostly exploit markets to ensure they always win, by arbing or hedging, successful gamblers are just lucky winners.
 If you are a ‘successful gambler’ bookies will often lavish hospitality and other gifts on you in the knowledge that some point in the future your luck will change and they will get it all back, and more.

 User behavior is a key indicator when it comes to betting companies looking for professionals.
 There are many flags, things like large bets, short login times, precise markets, specific stakes, they don’t stream or use features such as news, stats, blogs, etc.

 How To Tell If Your Account Has Been Limited?

 You will very often find your account has been limited before they tell you about it.
 If you try to place a bet with a stake of say £10 you may find you cannot place it and instead you are being offered a much lower stake amount.

-This will often be followed by an email or you may find a message in the on site message center, some examples of these types of notifications are shown next.
+This will often be followed by an email or you may find a message in the on site message centre, some examples of these types of notifications are shown next.